-All members of the Wesleyan University Director of Survivor Advocacy and Community Education (SACE), Sexual Assault Response Team (SART), Title IX Officer, Deputy Title IX Officer, Public Safety Officers as well as the Dean of Students Office are instructed to provide both this written as well as verbal notification of their rights, followed up with email communications.
+All members of the Wesleyan University Office of Survivor Advocacy and Community Education (SACE), Sexual Assault Response Team (SART), Title IX Office, Office of Public Safety Officers as well as the Dean of Students Office are instructed to provide both this written as well as verbal notification of their rights, followed up with email communications.

-Attachment B, Wesleyan's Sexual Assault Response Options (updated August 2017) is required by section 2 (Institution Policies).
+Attachment B, Wesleyan's Sexual Assault Response Options (updated August 2018) and Attachment C, Reporting Options is required by section 2 (Institution Policies).